These are questions that I get asked so often, I’ve decided to write a dedicated page for them.

 Are you a Christian and a fundamentalist?

-Jeebus, no. This question comes up because for some reason Google decided to index one particular sentence of this comment.
+Jeebus, no. This question comes up because for some reason Google decided to index and feature one particular sentence of this comment.
 The easiest thing to do would be to delete the original comment, I suppose.
 Except that would feel too much like censorship.
 Plus the comment (unintentionally) illustrates exactly why I portrayed Christian fundamentalism the way I did.
 Especially in light of subsequent events since 2016.

 Recent Comments